SangeetaRajput/Super-Market-Billing-System/README.md

 Key Requirements:

-The system must allow for multiple items to be processed in a single transaction.
+1.The system must allow for multiple items to be processed in a single transaction.

-Conditional statements should be used to apply discounts based on criteria (e.g., total amount, item type, or promotions).
+2.Conditional statements should be used to apply discounts based on criteria (e.g., total amount, item type, or promotions).

-The program should calculate and display the subtotal, any discounts applied, and the final total amount due.
+3.The program should calculate and display the subtotal, any discounts applied, and the final total amount due.

-The itemized bill should display the name, quantity, price of each item, and the final total after discounts.
+4.The itemized bill should display the name, quantity, price of each item, and the final total after discounts.

-Loops should be utilized to handle continuous input of items until the billing process is complete.
+5.Loops should be utilized to handle continuous input of items until the billing process is complete.